-First, what Disability Insurance is not.
-It's not a "Go Fund Me" account where you are dependent upon the generosity of strangers, i.e. charity.
-Disability Insurance, known as "DI" is something responsible people WANT to buy to protect their income, if they get sick or hurt and cannot work.
-It pays them a portion of their income, typically 60-80% of their income, tax-free, each month, so they can pay their bills like the mortgage or rent, the utilities like their cell phone, heat and AC, and groceries so they can eat.
-It can cover other things as well, like college student loans, or maintaining their family's standard of living.
+Disability Insurance is Income Protection.
+It's "paycheck protection."
+It protects your cash flow, about 60% of your earned income, tax-free if you get sick or hurt and cannot work.
+It pays you tax-free cash, each month, so you can pay your bills like the mortgage or rent, the utilities like cell phone, heat and AC, and groceries so you can eat.
+It can cover other things as well, like college student loans, or maintaining your family's standard of living.
 If you ask most people what their greatest assets are, they will usually mention things like their home or their investments such as their 401K.
 We think it's your INCOME, because without it, you don't have a home, you can't fund your 401K or pay for anything else.
 Your income is the main engine.
 It's the foundation to everything.
 It's what pays the bills.
 Do this: Take your annual income and multiply it by the number of years you have left to retirement.
 It's a pretty big number, right?
 And that doesn't even account for raises, promotions and inflation.
-If you become totally disabled and can't work to earn an income, it's gone - that's what is at stake.
+If you become totally disabled and can't work to earn an income, it's gone and everything it would have paid for - that's what is at stake.
 That number is what you are going to lose.
-It's up to you, but we think it's worth insuring.
+Before all else, protecting your earned income, should be #1.

 There are endless statistics that clearly show your odds of getting disabled from a sickness or injury are much higher than dying because medical technology has gotten so good; they will probably save you.
 Here's the thing on statistics........ most people don't care about factoids, because "it's never going to happen to THEM.
 It's always someone else."
 Sound familiar?
 But when it DOES happen to YOU, your odds are 100%.
 The bottom line is this: Do you want your income insured and protected or not, YES or NO?
 No one likes being "sold," so we are not going to "sell" you on the need.
 We are here to HELP those who don't feel invincible, that are interested in protecting their income, to become more educated about how disability insurance works and to shop among top carriers and find the best, most appropriate coverage that makes sense for them.
 If this sounds like you, we'll probably make a good fit.